-Getting contractor-contracts for being your own general contractor
+Getting contractor contracts for being your own general contractor

 There are many homeowners who make their own contractor-contracts because they want to be general contractors of their building project.
+Being a general contractor takes experience, but there are a few brave homeowners who are making a go of it.

 - Know the cost of materials